Change in EpiPen coverage

 If you have other questions, we’re here to help 24 hours a day, seven days a week.
 Please call Pharmacy Member Services at 1-800-370-5088.

-This page contains references to brand name prescription drugs that are trademarks or registered trademarks of pharmaceutical manufacturers that are not affiliated with Horizon Blue Cross Blue Shield of New Jersey, the Blue Cross and Blue Shield Association or Prime Therapeutics LLC.
+This page contains references to brand name prescription drugs that are trademarks or registered trademarks of pharmaceutical manufacturers that are not affiliated with Horizon Blue Cross Blue Shield of New Jersey, the Blue Cross Blue Shield Association or Prime Therapeutics LLC.